Editor's Note: This blog has been updated for accuracy and comprehensiveness on July 27, 2020.

 - Holds 1:1 coaching meetings a minimum of every other week (find our template here)

-- Holds monthly team meetings where they involve and empower sales reps to run components of the meeting
+- Holds monthly team meetings where they involve and empower the team members to run components of the meeting

 - Executes career development plans with their team and reviews them quarterly

-- Does at least quarterly ride-a-longs (joint work) and provides objective skills feedback for each of their sales reps
+- Does at least quarterly ride-a-longs (joint work) and provides objective skills feedback for each of their team members

 - Requires sales reps to provide a joint call plan for every sales meeting when doing joint work